Files

 8. Sort Countries Alphabetically

-To find the countries quickly in the navigation in Google Earth, let’s organize them alphabetically.
+To quickly find countries in the navigation of Google Earth, let’s organize them alphabetically.
 Add a Sorter to the canvas and connect it to the KMLPropertySetter.
 In the parameters, set the Attribute to name and the Alpha/Num to Alphabetic Ascending.

 9. Color Based On Count

 Let’s color the countries based on the number of accounts in that country.
-To do this, we will use the GradedColorizer custom transformer which is available from FMEHub.
+To accomplish this, we will utilize the GradedColorizer custom transformer, which is available on FMEHub.
 Add a GradedColorizer to the canvas and connect it to the Sorter.
 In the parameters, set the Attribute to Color On to Count, then set the Color Scheme to Rainbow.
-Next, set the Classification Method set to Quantile then set the Number of Intervals to 10.
+Next, set the Classification Method to Quantile, then set the Number of Intervals to 10.

 10. Style KML Areas